 Arenal Volcano, Costa Rica

-Your group will stay at one of the following hotels near Arenal volcano: Hotel San Bosco, Hotel Montechiari, Lavas Tacotal, or Lavas del Arenal.
+Your group will stay at one of the following hotels near Arenal volcano: Hotel San Bosco, Hotel Montechiari, or Lavas Tacotal.
 All of the hotels offer great views of Arenal Volcano.
-Rooms are air-conditioned, Wi-Fi enabled and have refreshing swimming pools.
+Rooms are air-conditioned, Wi-Fi enabled, and have refreshing swimming pools.

 Flight to San Jose, Costa Rica